What Does Broadway Leadership Look Like?

 Every million dollar organization in the world invests in molding its management into quality leaders who know how to communicate and build up their company, leaders who eventually know how to acknowledge, validate, and compassionately turn their employees into leaders.
-It also benefits the owners and CEOs of these businesses to build their employees up into leaders themselves!

 Yet Broadway has no systems in place for its leadership.